 This small adjustment from Tableau could have big ramifications for Tableau adoption in larger organizations.
 Instead of being an adoption hurdle, the ability to schedule PDF report emails will now be an easy to implement feature that flows nicely with the rest of Tableau.

 BUT KEEP IN MIND: Each email address you target will need a Viewer license to be subscribed to emails.
-To learn more about Tableau licensing, read this blog.
+Read our blog to learn more about Tableau licensing.